 Town Manager’s Comments

-Town Manager Hodgkins had the following comments:
+Town Manager Hodgkins made the following comment(s) to the Board:

-Finance Director Amy Johnson provided the financial report for the month of June, 2020.
+Finance Director Amy Johnson provided the financial report for the month of January, 2021.

 Changes/Additions/Deletions to Agenda

 Mayor Moore asked if there were any additional changes to the agenda.